Influenza Virus Facts and a Possible Treatment Inspired by Llamas

 - In 1968, the "Hong Kong flu" killed about 100,000 people in the U.S. and around a million people around the world.

 - The last pandemic was in 2009.
 In the first year during which the virus circulated, an estimated 12,469 people in the United States died from the disease and between 151,700 and 575,400 people worldwide.
+A novel strain of the H1N1 virus was the cause of the pandemic.

 Researchers suspect that it's only a matter of time before another flu pandemic develops.
 This is one reason why understanding the disease and creating new and more effective ways of dealing with it are so important.